devcybiko/gregsmithwiki/content/computing/java/elementsofjavastyle.md

 ## 1. General Principles
 1. Adhere to the style of the original
-2. Adhere to the principle of Least Astonishment (Least Surprise)
+2. Adhere to the Principle of Least Astonishment (Least Surprise)
 3. Do it right the first time
 4. Document any deviations